Wisdom Teeth Removal

 CONSULTATION

-Mission Viejo Dental Specialists know that patients will fear seeing a dentist.
+We know that patients will fear seeing a dentist, especially for a tooth extraction or wisdom teeth removal.
 Therefore, our team will ensure you have a comfortable, pain-free experience with your procedure.
 A pain-relieving extraction entails the following.

-• Removal of any bone blocking wisdom tooth access
+- Removal of any bone that blocks wisdom tooth access

 Suffering from Dental Pain?
 Get Relief Today